Abdominal aortic aneurysm

 - Family history.
 Having a family history of abdominal aortic aneurysms increases the risk of having the condition.

-If you're at risk of an aortic aneurysm, your doctor might recommend other measures, such as medications to lower your blood pressure and relieve stress on weakened arteries.
+If you're at risk of an aortic aneurysm, medicines may be given to lower your blood pressure and relieve stress on weakened arteries.

-- Sudden, intense and persistent abdominal or back pain, which can be described as a tearing sensation
+- Sudden, intense and persistent belly or back pain, which may feel like ripping or tearing.

-To prevent an aortic aneurysm or keep an aortic aneurysm from worsening, do the following:
+To prevent an abdominal aortic aneurysm or to keep one from worsening, do the following: